francescoraves483/LTNT/README.md

 ```
 make compileAPU
 ```
 This will produce the LTNT test manager binary file (called `LTNT_test_manager`).
-Transfer this file, using for instance SCP, to both the boards, and place it inside `/root/LTNT` (after creating the LTNT folder, for instance by executing `cd /root && mkdir LTNT` inside an active SSH connection with the boards).
+Transfer this file, using for instance SCP, to both the boards, and place it inside `/root/LTNT` (after creating the "/root/LTNT" folder, for instance by executing `cd /root && mkdir LTNT` **inside an active SSH connection with the boards**).

-Transfer also the `LTNT.ini` configuration file to the master board (**it is required only on the master board**), inside the same folder in which the `LTNT_test_manager` executable is placed.
+Transfer also the `LTNT.ini` configuration file to the **master board** (**it is required only on the master board**), inside the same folder in which the `LTNT_test_manager` executable is placed.

 Remember to launch `chmod +x <executable name>` for both the `LaTe` and `LTNT_test_manager` binary files, after transferring them to the boards (and connecting to the devices via SSH), to enable their execution.

 The last step is the configuration of the LTNT test manager as an OpenWrt service on the slave.
-Transfer the following files (found inside this repository) to the slave board:
+Transfer the following files (found inside this repository) **to the slave board**:

 - "Slave_files/openwrt_config/etc/config/LTNT_test_manager_slave" to be placed inside "/etc/config"
 - "Slave_files/openwrt_config/etc/init.d/LTNT_test_manager_slave" to be placed inside "/etc/init.d"

-Then, **after connecting to the slave board**, enable the execution of the file inside "init.d":
+Then, **after connecting to the slave board via SSH**, enable the execution of the file inside "init.d":
 ```
 chmod +x /etc/init.d/LTNT_test_manager_slave
 ```